Korean Language Qualified Flight Attendant

 Preferred Qualifications

-- Two years of direct customer experience in the hospitality or airline industry, OR four years of customer contact and customer service issue resolution with the general public in industries such as retail, education, health care, and/or professional services.
+- Two years of direct customer experience in the hospitality or airline industry; alternatively, four years of customer contact and customer service issue resolution experience with the general public in sectors such as retail, education, healthcare, or professional services.